Rebuilding Place in the Urban Space

 But as the president of the subway system told Bratton during his interview "if we don't fix stations and subway trains in association with better policing people won't take the train," the success of Bryant Park likely would have taken much longer to come to fruition without better, focused policing in public parks and Bryant Park in particular.

-Another element of public space improvement at the time had nothing to do with policing, but with the creation of business improvement districts, funded by local property tax surcharges, these groups provided extranormal cleaning services and public space improvements and monitoring in places like Times Square and around Penn Station.
+Another element of public space improvement at the time had nothing to do with policing, but with the creation of business improvement districts, funded by local property tax surcharges, these groups provided extranormal cleaning services, public space improvements and monitoring (Jane Jacobs style "eyes on the street") in places like Times Square and around Penn Station.

 And the proof is in the pudding.
-Sure multiple cities had significant crime drops starting in the late 19890s.
+Sure multiple cities had significant crime drops starting in the late 1990s.
 But eg DC versus NYC.
 NYC had a 75% drop in homicides, DC 38%.
-I'm sure this quantum difference in results between NYC and other cities was across the board.
+I'm sure this quantum difference in results between NYC and other cities was across the board in other crime categories.

-Living in DC at the time, there wasn't a lot of broken windows approaches, but there was a focus on involving neighborhood groups, the way that Patrick Sharkey in Uneasy Peace attributes some of the fall in crime during that period to civic and collective action ("George Kelling, co-creator of the "Broken WIndows" thesis, dies," 2019).
+Living in DC at the time, there weren't many broken windows approaches, but there was a focus on involving neighborhood groups, the way that Patrick Sharkey in Uneasy Peace attributes some of the fall in crime during that period to civic and collective action ("George Kelling, co-creator of the "Broken WIndows" thesis, dies," 2019).

-A blog reader once made the point that as crime dropped, maybe stop and frisk was in part a response of needing something to do, but with the lack of restraints applied during the post Bratton Guiliani years (although Bratton in his later stint did support stop and frisk; later he recanted).
+A blog reader once made the point that as crime dropped, maybe stop and frisk was in part a response of needing something to do, but with the lack of restraints applied during the post Bratton Guiliani years (although Bratton in his later stint did support stop and frisk; later he recanted) it became a big problem.

 So for me, the biggest issue with BW is that it hasn't really been applied in a true fashion in very many places.
 And with how the Bratton people were pushed out by Giuliani, my lesson from DC is that you can't ever stop being vigilant when it comes to crime and order versus disorder.
 Once disorder returns it's hard to reverse.

-The rise in social justice concerns, deserved somewhat, as crime dropped and fewer elected officials and academics had direct experience of the mess of disorder during the worst of 1990s, did lead to a rise in crime in places like DC ("The Coming D.C.
-Crime Boomerang," Atlantic), as crime decriminalization was seen by perpetrators not as a social justice move to help people "driven to crime because of life circumstances," but as a signal to commit more crime (by extension, "The role of physical environment in the ‘broken windows’ theory," University of Chicago)
+The rise in social justice concerns, deserved somewhat in response to structural racism, as crime dropped and fewer elected officials and academics had direct experience of the mess of disorder during the worst of 1990s, did lead to a rise in crime in places like DC ("The Coming D.C.
+Crime Boomerang," Atlantic), as crime decriminalization was seen by perpetrators not as a social justice move to help them because they were "driven to crime because of life circumstances," but as a signal to commit more crime (see the argument, by extension here, "The role of physical environment in the ‘broken windows’ theory," University of Chicago)

 BART's new fare gates, seen at the Coliseum station in 2025, have generated more money for the transit agency.
 Lea Suzuki/S.F.
 Chronicle